-In June 2023, NRG revised its long-term capital allocation policy to target allocating approximately 80% of cash available for allocation after debt reduction to be returned to shareholders.
+In June 2023, On June 22, 2023, NRG revised its long-term capital allocation policy to target allocating approximately 80% of cash available for allocation after debt reduction to be returned to shareholders.
 As part of the revised capital allocation framework, the Company announced an increase to its share repurchase authorization to \$2.7 billion, to be executed through 2025.
-During the three months ended September 30, 2023, the Company completed \$50 million of share repurchases at an average price of \$37.82 under the \$2.7 billion authorization.
-Through October 31, 2023, an additional \$150 million of share repurchases were executed at an average price of \$40.17 per share.
-Following the closing of the STP sale on November 1, 2023, the Company intends to execute a \$950 million accelerated share repurchase program.
+During the three months ended September 30, 2023 As of April 30, 2024, the Company completed \$50 million of share repurchases at an average price of \$37.82 ~~\$1.5~~ billion is remaining under the \$2.7 billion authorization.
+Through October 31, 2023, an See Note 9, Changes in Capital Structure for additional \$150 million of share repurchases were executed at an average price of \$40.17 per share.
+Following the closing of the STP sale on November 1, 2023, the Company intends to execute a \$950 million accelerated share repurchase program. discussion.